-Data verification conducted by the QP for this Technical Report Summary included a site visit to the Tintic Project and a desktop study as detailed below.
+Data verification conducted by the QP for this Technical Report Summary includes two site visits to the Tintic Project and a desktop study as detailed below.

-9.1 Procedures
+9.1 Data Verification Procedures

-9.1.1 Site Visit
+9.1.1 Site Visit 1 - Prospect Areas and Historical Mine Workings

 As noted in Section 2.5, SRK personnel completed a site visit to the Tintic Project in November 2020.
-The site visit was led by Nick Kerr, Project Manager for IVNE.
-It began with an overview of the history and geological setting of the Project area, presentation of the geophysical and geochemical exploration work conducted by IVNE and the results obtained to date, and discussion of the Project development goals and exploration potential areas.
+The site visit was led by Nick Kerr, Project Manager for IE. It began with an overview of the history and geological setting of the Project area, presentation of the geophysical and geochemical exploration work conducted by IE and the results obtained to date, and discussion of the Project development goals and prospects.
 Information was presented using prepared PowerPoint slide decks and GIS software.
 This data review and discussion session was followed by field examination of selected historical mine workings and the prospective areas identified for exploration drill testing.
-The underground workings at the Mammoth Mine and the Sioux-Ajax Tunnel which occur in CRD exploration potential areas were visited on November 10th, 2020.
-Porphyry deposit drilling targets were visited on November 11th, 2020.
+The underground workings at the Mammoth Mine and the Sioux-Ajax Tunnel which occur in CRD prospects were visited on November 10, 2020.
+Porphyry deposit drilling pads were visited on November 11, 2020.
 The QP noted that the 7-15 cm of recently fallen snow and limited visibility in some areas were taken into consideration for the site tour agenda.

-Inspection of underground workings in CRD exploration potential area
+Inspection of underground workings in CRD prospect